jichu4n/serio/README.md

 ### 3.0

 - Enable ESLint and improve type signatures.
+This could introduce minor incompatibilities in TypeScript.

 ### 2.0